 The Dana Foundation provides funding for Brain Awareness Week outreach activities through three grants programs serving different regions of the world.
 The goal is to help partners worldwide expand their Brain Awareness Week programming and reach broader and more diverse audiences with information about the wonders of the brain and the impact brain science has on our everyday lives.

 Information and timelines for the three Foundation-supported grants programs are outlined below.

 Dana Foundation’s Brain Awareness Week Outreach Grants Program

-This year, the Dana Foundation launched a new grants program to support the Brain Awareness Week outreach activities of U.S. and Canadian partners.
+In 2020, the Dana Foundation launched a new grants program to support the Brain Awareness Week outreach activities of U.S. and Canadian partners.
 To be eligible, an institution must qualify as a public charity under U.S. tax laws and be a registered Brain Awareness Week partner.
 Proposals will undergo a highly competitive selection process by a committee of neuroscientists and other outreach specialists.
 Grant awardees will be announced in January.